cern-cta/CTA/maintd/README.md

 - `DeleteOldFailedQueuesRoutine`
   - Deletes all jobs which hang in the failed queue tables for too long (2 weeks).
 - `CleanMountLastFetchTimeRoutine`
   - Deletes all tracking MOUNT_QUEUE_LAST_FETCH entries for which the mount was not active since a very long time (e.g. 4 weeks; longer than the time limit defined for the collection routines).
+- `ResubmitInactiveReportingRoutine`
+  - Reactivated rows to be picked up for reporting again if in case of dead reporting process.